stormid/components/packages/cookie-banner/README.md

 A page containing a cookie consent form should include a visually hidden live region (role=alert) with a particular className (classNames.formAnnouncement), default: 'privacy-banner__form-announcement'.

 Optionally the banner also supports basic Google EU consent mode [https://developers.google.com/tag-platform/security/guides/consent?consentmode=basic], and can push user consent preferences to the dataLayer for Google libraries to use.
-All that ius necessary to suport Google consent mode is to map Google consent categories to the cookie categories in the configuration.
+All that is necessary to suport Google consent mode is to map Google consent categories to the cookie categories in the configuration.

 For example, to map the ad_storage, ad_user_data, and ad_personalisation to an 'ads' consent category defined in the banner config, add a `euConsentTypes` object to the configuration like this: